Meet Our Team

 As a clinician, her approach to working with families is open and sensitive to their individual needs.
 Sessions are always collaborative, and she encourages the involvement of parents and families when possible.

-Catherine is passionate about working with young people and enjoys sharing her skills and experiences with others.
+Catherine is passionate about sharing her skills and experiences with others.
 As such, she dedicates a large part of her practice to the training and development of psychologists who want to increase their skills when working with children and their families.
 Catherine’s role as Principal Psychologist involves supporting the other psychologists on the team to ensure that a high-quality service is consistently delivered.

 Catherine also provides psychological assessments and interventions to adult clients seeking support from our service.